Category:

 (ASHRAF SHAZLY/AFP/Getty Images)

 In addition to a myriad of problems within his country, al-Bashir was also involved in a number of international issues, including war crimes.
 One of the most treacherous parts of al-Bashir's legacy is his involvement in the war in Darfur, a region in Sudan.
 Al-Bashir has been accused of suppressing the region's non-Arab population and resorting to measures such as ethnic cleansing against Darfur's non-Arabs.
-Estimates of the number of deaths vary, as the Sudanese government claims the numbers are only around 10,000, while the United Nations has stated that around 300,000 have died as of 2010.
+Estimates of the number of deaths vary, as the Sudanese government claims the numbers are only around 10,000, while the United Nations has stated that around 300,000 have died by 2010.
 The United States government has also officially called the situation in Darfur a genocide committed by the government of Sudan.

 In addition to the war in Darfur, al-Bashir bears responsibility for the 21-year-long civil war that was ongoing in Sudan when he took office in 1989 and was further prolonged and made worse under his leadership.
 He allegedly looted the country of much of its wealth and siphoned it to various international banks.